Wenceslas Bible

 The Wenceslas Bible (Wenzelsbibel) or the Bible of Wenceslaus IV (Bible Václava IV.) is a multi-volume illuminated biblical manuscript written in the German language.
 The manuscript was commissioned by the King Wenceslaus IV of Bohemia (that time also the King of the Romans) and made in Prague in the 1390s.
-The Wenceslas Bible is unique and very precious not only because of its text, which is one of the earliest German translations of the Bible, but also because of its splendid illuminations.
+The Wenceslas Bible is unique because of its splendid illuminations.
 Inside the manuscript contains images relating to 14th century politics as well as images of "Wild Men", an iconographic representation of man's temptation towards barbarism.
 This oldest German deluxe Bible manuscript remained uncompleted.